pbeck/enmasse/readme.md

 ## Installation

-You need to generate your own Google Gmail API Credentials – [there’s a great tutorial avilable at Google Developers](https://developers.google.com/gmail/api/quickstart/go).
+You need to generate your own Google Gmail API Credentials – [there’s a great tutorial available at Google Developers](https://developers.google.com/gmail/api/quickstart/go).

 Download binaries or build from source.
 Keep the `client_secret.json` in the same directory as binary.
 On the first run enmasse will ask you to open a browser and perform authentication.